mainmatter/trash-in-treasure-out/text.md

 }
 ```

 Pretty much a bunch of optional strings.
-Does is work, though?
+Does it work, though?
 Well, let's also
 create a little integration test:

 ```rust